mikerst/mikethomas.design/src/work/insight-gathering-qualitative-research.md

 ## My role

-With the support and experience of TotallyMoney&rsquo;s UX lead, I worked to plan, conduct and analyse a short research study that aimed to help TotallyMoney better understand what customers thought of product alert emails being sent out on a regular basis.
+With the support and experience of TotallyMoney&rsquo;s UX lead, I worked to plan, conduct and analyse a short research study that aimed to help TotallyMoney better understand what customers thought of the product alert emails they were receiving.

 ## Objectives

 We started by setting some primary and secondary objectives.
 We knew from our data that approximately 25% of customers who opened these emails would click through and the remainder would not.
 Digging in to _why_ this might be the case seemed to be a sensible initial area of focus.

-### Primary
+The primary objective was written out as follows:

 _We want to re-design our product alert emails, but need to do so from an informed position.
 To help us identify <mark>where we should prioritise our efforts</mark>, we should speak to our customers in order to <mark>establish why</mark> some customers click out and apply for credit from our product alert emails, and why some do not complete this journey._

-The above is nice and broad, and sets the general direction of travel—the orientation—for a more detailed set of secondary objectives.
+The above was deliberately intended to be nice and broad, and sets the general direction of travel—the orientation—for a more detailed set of secondary objectives.

-### Secondary

-I won&rsquo;t list them all—a copy of the original planning document [can be viewed here](https://paper.dropbox.com/doc/Research-Plan-Product-Alert-Redesign-UnmoderatedRemote--AiXKsqfi60kJdDywTdQdKB6OAQ-tZXs9XmqXSKl1mnOXMPK4)—however from a high-level point of view, secondary objectives were split in to various themes of inquiry:
+I won&rsquo;t list all of the secondary objectives—a copy of the original planning document [can be viewed here](https://paper.dropbox.com/doc/Research-Plan-Product-Alert-Redesign-UnmoderatedRemote--AiXKsqfi60kJdDywTdQdKB6OAQ-tZXs9XmqXSKl1mnOXMPK4)—however from a high-level point of view, secondary objectives were split in to various themes of inquiry:

-E.g.
+e.g.

 _Content_, _visual design_, _customer expectations_

 Within these themes, we could pose various questions that we&rsquo;d like to get some answers to:

-E.g.
+e.g.

 _How does the customer feel about the tone of voice used in the copy?_